 - spicy foods

 - foods containing lactose

-- insoluble fibers, which raw green vegetables, grains, and most fruits contain
+- insoluble fibers, which are in raw green vegetables, grains, and most fruits

-If UC symptoms seem to get worse after eating certain foods, consider keeping a food diary and recording symptoms every day to check for a pattern.
+If UC symptoms seem to worsen after eating certain foods, a person can keep a food diary and record symptoms every day to check for a pattern.

 If a person suspects that a type of food is making their UC symptoms worse, they can also try eliminating it from their diet and seeing if symptoms improve.

 The following supplements may help maintain UC remission: